- Overview

 The Educational Opportunities Project (“EOP”) strives to guarantee that all students receive equal educational opportunities in public schools and institutions of higher learning.
 Working with private law firms and community leaders, the EOP has promoted diverse and integrated learning environments, defended diversity in higher education admissions, combated segregation, and restored equity for Historically Black Colleges and Universities.
-It has advocated for the importance of both school districts’ authority to address racially hostile environments and First Amendment protections for student speech.
-It has also enforced the rights of students with disabilities and students who are English Language Learners, and challenged discriminatory school discipline policies, student assignment practices, and school funding inequities.
+We have advocated for the importance of both school districts’ authority to address racially hostile environments and First Amendment protections for student speech.
+We have also enforced the rights of students with disabilities and students who are English Language Learners, and challenged discriminatory school discipline policies, student assignment practices, and school funding inequities.
 Currently, the EOP is leading efforts to protect racially inclusive learning; support PK-12 educational equity, preserve and expand higher education access, and challenge predatory, deceptive, or abusive lending and recruiting practices of for-profit institutions.

 We welcome opportunities to collaborate with individuals and organizations from school communities and college campuses across the country committed to advancing educational equity and civil rights.
 If you’re interested in sharing insights and experiences that can inform our advocacy and shape our priorities, we’d love to hear from you.